KNOWING THE DIFFERENCE & USING THE BEST MATERIALS:

 Our promise is to always use materials that have the least environmental impact.
 We want to support the green industry of today to advance the green technology of tomorrow.
 All our products and materials are certified as biodegradable or compostable by an official party.

-The following is a list of the compostable and biodegradable certifications each of our products hold under North American and European Union standards.
+The following is a list of the compostable, biodegradable and environmental certifications each of our products hold under North American and European Union standards.
 The institutions our manufacturers have been certified through are official and recognized internationally.
 For more information on them scroll to the bottom of the page.

 •ASTM D6400 / ASTM D6868: The standard specification for solid material biodegradation (by composting) required for the labeling of plastics designed to be aerobically composted in municipal or industrial facilities.
 In order to compost satisfactorily, the product must demonstrate each of the three characteristics as follows: (1) proper disintegration during composting; (2) adequate level of inherent biodegradation; and (3) no adverse impacts on the ability of composts to support plant growth.